AI4Finance-Foundation/FinRL/docs/source/examples/Example1: multiple-stock trading.rst

-Preparation before running this demonstration
+Step 1: Preparation before running this demonstration
 ---------------------------------------
 As the first step, we install the newest version of FinRL library.